zack2016/smarthome/doc/developer/source/lib/item_class_items.rst

 Class Items
 ===========

-This class implements the following methods and propeties:
+This class implements the following methods and properties:

 .. module:: lib.item